rbbarranco/nd-codedojos-diamondkata/README.md

 * Character position tests

 ##### Diamond length tests
-Given that the diamond's vertical and horizontal length will be the same regardless of the input, tests/test cases were added to make sure that the diamond's structure is correct.
+Given that the diamond's vertical and horizontal length will be the same regardless of the input, tests/test cases were added to make sure that the diamond's structure is correct. <br />
-Sample input: C
+Sample input: C <br />
-Expected output:
+Expected output: <br />

->    A
+  A
  B B
 C   C
  B B
   A

 The vertical length (5) is asserted as well as the line's length (5).

 There are 2 test methods written, both getting the test cases from the TestCaseSource.
 The difference is that the 2nd method only converts the input to a lower case character.